coreshop/CoreShop/CONTRIBUTING.md

 There are a few necessary steps before we can accept a pull request:

-* [Open an issue](https://github.com/coreshop/CoreShop/issues) describing the problem that you are looking to solve in your PR (if one is not already open), and your approach to solving it (no necessary for bug fixes - only feature contributions).
+* [Open an issue](https://github.com/coreshop/CoreShop/issues) describing the problem that you are looking to solve in your PR (if one is not already open), and your approach to solving it (not necessary for bug fixes - only for feature contributions).
 * [Fork us!](https://help.github.com/articles/fork-a-repo/) Code!
 Follow the coding standards PSR-1 and PSR-2
 * [Send a pull request](https://help.github.com/articles/using-pull-requests/) from your fork’s branch to our `master` branch.